thacherT1D/new-angular-curriculum/10 - Building Apps/99 - Assessment: Reddit Clone.md

 ## Requirements

-- Each post has a title, author, image, and truncated description
+- Each post has a title, author, image, and description
   - See filters
 - Each post's date/time is displayed nicely: "Yesterday at 3:09pm", "Last Thursday at 4:42am", etc.
   - You will need an [external library](https://github.com/urish/angular-moment)